CyborgInfinix/detecting-objects-using-OpenCv-and-Python/README.md

 Detection of documents or book using OpenCv library in Python

 Requirements:

-Webcamera
+1.Webcamera
-Python 3.7 or above
+2.Python 3.7 or above
-Opencv
+3.Opencv